webgpu/webgpufundamentals/webgpu/lessons/webgpu-cameras.md

 well.

-Usually to "aim" something you want it to point down the positive Z axis instead of the negative Z axis as our function above did so we need to subtract `target` from `eye` instead of `eye` from `target`
+Usually to "aim" something you want it to point down the positive Z axis instead of the negative Z axis as our function above did.
+So, we need to subtract `target` from `eye` instead of `eye` from `target`

 ```js